hindu-comm/mail_stream_advaita-l/2015/03/Why_cant_it_be_done_/126__shrImallalitAlAlitaH.md

 > want to unite brahmins
 >

-​Then don't talk about destroying sects and making a homogenous one.
+Then don't talk about destroying sects and making a homogenous one.

-​

 > ....In brahmins there are three sects...smarthas ,madhvas and sri
 > vaishnavas...I want to bring all of them under single platform......
 >

-​Really, I'm sorry to see that you could see only this difference in only brAhmaNa-s.
+Really, I'm sorry to see that you could see only this difference in only brAhmaNa-s.
-​

 >